pagkly/Zed/Investopedia3/ECN Broker.md

 For those concerned about privacy, the ECN can provide a level of anonymity to those who desire it.
 This can be particularly attractive to investors interested in making larger transactions.

-ECN brokers are [non-dealing desk brokers](https://www.investopedia.com/terms/n/no-dealing-desk.asp), meaning that they do not pass on order flow to market makers.
-Instead, they match participants in a trade electronically and pass the orders to [liquidity providers](https://www.investopedia.com/terms/c/coreliquidityprovider.asp).
+ECN brokers are [[non-dealing desk brokers]](https://www.investopedia.com/terms/n/no-dealing-desk.asp), meaning that they do not pass on order flow to market makers.
+Instead, they match participants in a trade electronically and pass the orders to [[liquidity providers]](https://www.investopedia.com/terms/c/coreliquidityprovider.asp).

 An ECN broker facilitates trades for interested investors across the ECN.
 Working with brokers of this nature often results in lower fees as well as additional trading time availability because of how the ECN functions.